Yuri-Almir-Pinto/wand-weaver-mod/README.md

 # Todo

 - Add a cooldown option to spells for future use.
-- Fix bug with ignite when inventory is full, the torches aren't added.
 - Fix text breaking out of the screen when casting a spell with a long description.
-- Add furnace recipes when casting the ignite spell with a recipe in the offhand.
-- Add a function for the ignite spell to create a campfire if the fire was set in a block with 3 or more logs.
-- Update the ignite spell to use the new goodies present in the AbstractSpell class.
 - Add a client hook while casting, to allow spells to change the hud and stuff to give extra, useful information.
 - Add the common config to the Spellcasting context, and remove the pattern of the spell from the spell itself to config files.